Marcrus813/HH-DAO/Note.md

 - Notation
     - Decentralized Autonomous Organization
     - Somewhat overloaded statement:
-        - Any group that is governed by a transparent set of rules fount on chain or smart contract
+        - Any group that is governed by a transparent set of rules found on chain or smart contract
 - Governance
     - Give the community power to govern through mechanisms like voting
         - Life cycle of a proposal: